 Other things you can track

 Most people have limited time and don’t want to live a completely quantified life.
 Unless this is your only hobby or you are a professional athlete or fitness model, you may quickly hit ‘analysis paralysis’ and give up.

 There is no guarantee that technology will help you reach your goals.
 In fact, it seems that you are more likely to gain weight if you use wearables like a Fitbit because people tend to congratulate themselves and eat back the calories the app has told them they burned.

 So, don’t try to track too many things at once!

 Your blood sugar and glucose control is a powerful indicator of metabolic health.
-But blood sugar readings can vary depending, not just due to the food you eat or your metabolic health, but also exercise and stress.
+But blood sugar readings can vary, not just due to the food you eat or your metabolic health, but also exercise and stress.

 If you have diabetes refining your food choices to normalise your blood sugars is essential.
 However, regular blood sugar tracking is probably going to be a waste of time and money for most people who are following a Ketogains style approach (i.e. tracking their food to ensure they are moving towards an optimal weight, getting adequate protein and lifting regularly).

-If your waking blood sugars are less than 100 mg/dL or 5.6 mmol/L, then there’s probably not much use worrying about blood sugars if you are actively managing your body fat and lean muscle mass.
+If your waking blood sugars are less than 100 mg/dL or 5.6 mmol/L, then there’s probably not much use worrying about blood sugars.

-Unless you require therapeutic ketosis to help manage epilepsy, cancer, Alzheimer’s, dementia, Parkinson’s, measuring your blood ketones is probably going to be a waste of time and money.
+Unless you require therapeutic ketosis (i.e. to manage epilepsy, cancer, Alzheimer’s, dementia, Parkinson’s, measuring your blood ketones is probably going to be a waste of time and money.

 Some people get caught up chasing ‘optimal ketosis’ by eating more dietary fat and less protein.
 However, this is precisely the opposite of what you need to sustainably gain strength and lose body fat and improve your metabolic health in the long term.